Alejogb1/job-board/blog-data/what-causes-a-404-netversion-error-in-ethereum-json-rpc.md

 The third likely culprit, and this is often the trickiest to debug, is a misconfiguration at the network level.
 Sometimes it appears as though everything should be working locally, but the node is actually blocked or has a firewall rule that prevents external access to this specific endpoint.
 It is not enough for your node to be working correctly; the client attempting to connect to it also needs to be able to successfully connect *and* have access to the exposed interface.

-Okay, let’s make this concrete.
+, let’s make this concrete.
 Here are three code examples to show these points in action, keeping it simple so we can focus on the rpc call itself.

 **Example 1: Correct JSON RPC Call (Assuming the endpoint is properly configured)**